Category Archives: Uncategorized

 • Mulch or compost healthy leaves.

-• Spray with dormant oil to decrease pest infestations.
+• Apply scale and dormant oil treatment before dormancy breaks to decrease pest infestations.

 • Remove dead and dying trees.